Modern C++ Hello World

 std::cout << message << '\n';

-// Trailing return type — same as writing "int add(int, int)"
+// Trailing return type -- same result as "int add(int, int)"

 std::cout << std::format("add(3, 4) = {}\n", add(3, 4));